Backlog sizing essentials

 Estimating software backlog size (and subsequently cost and schedule) is important to give managers an understanding of how much it will cost and how long it will take.
 Managers and executives are constantly faced with difficult decisions about software work.
 On larger projects, budgets and schedules are frequently exceeded, both of which lead to considerable waste and inefficiencies.
 Managers need to know the likely cost and duration to develop software so that they can plan accordingly.
 They are expected to make dependable decisions about priority and staff allocation and yet often do so without reliable software estimation of the time and effort needed.

-Most software professionals believe that it is impossible to estimate software development work, or that it is very time consuming.
-This is not so.
+Most software professionals believe that it is impossible to estimate software development work, or that it will always be very time consuming, which simply isn’t true.

 Why are developer estimates unreliable?

 Developers often struggle with estimation.
-Estimation using techniques such story points or t-shirt sizing, is really just a proxy for guessing hours or days of work.
-The teams will argue otherwise but that is mostly obfuscation to promote.
-When developers provide estimates for a piece of a work, they may deliberately understate the work perhaps to “win” the work and protect their work.
-They may also overestimate to avoid having to do some work that they don’t want to do.
+Estimation with techniques such as story points or T-shirt sizing is really just a proxy for approximating (as in guessing) hours or even days of work.
+Teams might often argue otherwise, but this is likely an attempt to obfuscate in order to promote.
+When developers provide estimates for a piece of work, they may deliberately understate the work to “win” the work and protect their work.
+They may also overestimate to avoid work that they don’t want to do.

-Once developers have provided a manager with an estimate of a user story, a sprintful of work or even an entire backlog, the manager might then go on to use that estimate as a target, a measure of control or even a commitment, all of which are unsuitable uses of basic effort estimate.
+Once developers have provided a manager with an estimate of a user story, a Sprintly of work or even an entire backlog, the manager might then use that estimate as a target, a measure of control or even a commitment, all of which are unsuitable uses of an estimate.

-Developers almost always underestimate the time and effort actually required to get software delivered.
+Unfortunately, developers almost always underestimate the time and effort actually required for software delivery.
 It is human nature to do so.
-They only consider the factors that they know about, and yet with software, there are often unknowns that cause delay, theses are rarely allowed for in technical estimation.
-Moreover developers’ initial proposals are usually low in order to “win the work”.
+They only consider known factors, but with software, there are often unknowns that cause delay.
+Theses are rarely permitted in technical estimation for this reason.

 • staffing